zalyoung/gitlab-handbook/content/handbook/marketing/marketing-operations/automated-list-import/index.md

 - `Preferred Language` must be listed as a language, not a location.
 See the table below for common languages.

+- The `High Priority Reason?` dropdown column is to be used as a replacement for inputting `High Priority` shorthand into the `Last Event Notes` column.
+Despite no longer needing to input the `High Priority` call signs into the notes column, it's still highly useful to include notes in the `last event notes` column to help identify _why_ the lead was labeled with the `High Priority Reason`.
+As of Nov 2024, there are only 2 usable options for the dropdown, `High Priority Campaign` and `White Glove`.
+As noted in the chart below, it's best to know when to use each option. `-` is an option in case the `Reason` needs to be removed, but the Workato bot will _not_ carry the `-` value through the [Marketo processing flow](https://engage-ab.marketo.com/?munchkinId=194-VVC-221#/classic/SC56504B2ZN19)

 </details>

 | Field Name             | Required                                  | Accepted Values                                                                                                                           | Notes                                                                                                                                                                                                                                                                   |